to DMG-Lib main page

 Curriculum vitae

-* 1798 nato
+* 1798 born

 1819 Paris Fondation de la maison Soleil, située au 21, rue de l'Odéon à Paris, spécialisée dans la fabrication des instruments d'optique dont les destinataires sont les grands savants de l'époque Fresnel, Arago, Foucault, Babinet.